When Does Tax Avoidance Result in Tax Uncertainty?

-We provide initial evidence on the relation between tax avoidance and tax uncertainty, where tax uncertainty is the possibility of losing a claimed tax benefit.
-We find that tax avoiders, i.e., firms with relatively low cash tax rates, bear significantly greater tax uncertainty than firms that have higher cash tax rates.
-We also test hypotheses about the determinants of the relation between tax avoidance and tax uncertainty.
-The data reveal that tax avoidance associated with research and development (R&D) is particularly uncertain.
-Moreover, the increased uncertainty from R&D-related tax avoidance is concentrated in firms with high tax haven intensity, suggesting that cross-border income shifting and transfer pricing are important determinants of the relation between tax avoidance and tax uncertainty.
+We investigate the relation between tax avoidance and tax uncertainty, where tax uncertainty is the amount of unrecognized tax benefits recorded over the same time period as the tax avoidance.
+On average, we find that tax avoiders, i.e., firms with relatively low cash effective tax rates, bear significantly greater tax uncertainty than firms that have higher cash effective tax rates.
+We find that the relation between tax avoidance and tax uncertainty is stronger for firms with frequent patent filings and tax haven subsidiaries, proxies for intangible-related transfer pricing strategies.
+The findings have implications for several puzzling results in the literature.

 Keywords: tax avoidance, tax uncertainty